-Cannabidiol (CBD) is a naturally occurring compound or “Cannabinoid” found in the cannabis plant.
-While cannabis is commonly thought of as just marijuana, Hemp is also a powerful species of Cannabis.
-These cannabis plants have an estimated amount of 86 “Cannabinoids” that when ingested can offer our body and specifically our (1)“Endocannabinoid System” a wide range of benefits!
+Cannabidiol (CBD) is a naturally occurring compound or “Cannabinoid” found in the hemp plant.
+These hemp plants have an estimated amount of 86 “Cannabinoids” that when ingested can offer our body and specifically our (1)“Endocannabinoid System” a wide range of benefits!

 The Endocannabinoid System (ECS) is spread out through our bodies central nervous system, and peripheral nervous system.
 The ECS is involved in regulating physiological and cognitive processes.

 When Cannabinoids are introduced to our Endocannabinoid system this promotes homeostasis in the body.
 The most commonly known cannabinoids are CBD (Cannabidiol), THC (Tetrahydrocannabidiol), and CBG (Cannabigerol).
-CBG is the stem molecule to all other cannabinoids found in Cannabis, meaning that CBD, THC, CBDA, THCA and every other cannabinoid found in cannabis is derived from CBG.
+CBG is the stem molecule to all other cannabinoids found in the plant , meaning that CBD, THC, CBDA, THCA and every other cannabinoid found in the plant is derived from CBG.
 The fundamental difference to know between CBD and THC is the CBD molecule is non-psychoactive and it will NOT get you high!
-This provides people the opportunity to receive the benefits of cannabis without worrying about getting stoned.
+This provides people the opportunity to receive the benefits of the plant without worrying about getting stoned.
 While government funded research on CBD is still scarce, studies have suggested there are proven benefits CBD can have on our body!

 Many people are seeking alternative routes in inhibiting and reducing the pain they are experiencing.
 With research out about how CBD is received by our “Endocannabinoid system”, it can be a safe and compelling addition to your medications.
 CBD could be added into the routine of people who are experiencing discomforts in their daily lives.

 Always do your own research and consult your doctor before introducing CBD products into your health regimen to make sure its the right option for you.
 Here is a thorough overview from the (1) US National Library of Medicine National Institutes of Health about the Endocannabinoid and its role regulating bodily systems that can be infected by illnesses.